myavartanoo/PolyNet_PyTorch/README.md

 ## Citation
-If you find our code or paper useful, please consider citing
+If you find our paper, code, or provided data useful, please consider citing

 ```
 @article{Yavartanoo2021PolyNetPN,